pizzaolive/ant_upload_checker/README.md

 ## Running the script
 1. Navigate into the root folder.
 You should be able to see the README and setup files.
 2. Open the terminal in the current folder.
 You can do this by clicking the directory bar at the top, typing in 'cmd', and pressing Enter.
-3. Type `pip install .` into the terminal and press Enter - this should use setup.py and install the modules required (pandas, Pillow, mutagen and requests).
+3. Type `pip install .` into the terminal and press Enter - this should use setup.py and install the packages required (pandas, requests, ratelimit, pytest).
-4. Once the modules have finished installing, type `python -m ant_upload_checker.main` and press Enter.
+4. Once the packages have finished installing, type `python -m ant_upload_checker.main` and press Enter.
+    * You should see some information being printed in the terminal, including a message once it's finished running.
 5. Open the output csv file to see which films already exist on the tracker